jeffreycwitt/pl339/docs/11-hypertext-1.md

 As the story goes, Wikipedia's creation and success was an accident.
 The original goal was to build *Nupedia*, an online encyclopedia.
 But Nupedia was conceived along the lines of a paper encyclopedia, where the limits of the medium made collaborative composition difficult and likewise make the idea iterative updates and revisions impossible.

-Thus the original vision expected that articles would be assigned to *Authosr* --- single individuals with "credentialed" names that would function as a source of social authority for the article.
+Thus the original vision expected that articles would be assigned to *Authors* --- single individuals with "credentialed" names that would function as a source of social authority for the article.
 (Consider: Why I should trust this article?
 Because it was written by this *Author* not just any "writer").

 The articles states: